view_context: Dynamic page

 Finding Your Way: The Watsons Go to Birmingham—1963

-Students explore the topic of coming of age through the story of an African-American boy growing up during the civil rights era, and his family's strong bond in the face of tragedy.
+Students explore the topic of coming of age through the story of a Black boy growing up during the civil rights era, and his family's strong bond in the face of tragedy.

 ELA